Cacasapo/fmtuner/readme.txt

 = How does fmTuner work? =

-Each time a visitor comes to your site, fmTuner checks its cache to see if it is out of date.
-If so, it fetches the newest tracks from Last.fm as configured in your settings.
-After refreshing the cache or pulling the cache from disk, it displays the tracks according to your preferences.
+fmTuner pulls your latest tracks from Last.fm according to the settings page in the WordPress administration area.
+Tracks get pulled from Last.fm when a visitor comes to your site, and are then cached for future visits.
+If the cache has expired (i.e. passed the Update Frequency you've chosen), it gets pulled again, and your page is updated.

 = How many tracks can I display? =